saboyle/LeavingCareWiki/Employment.md

 If you would prefer to go somewhere to look for a job, visit your local **Jobcentre Plus** for help

-Find the nearest by typing your postcode here: (if you haven't got a permanent address, check the address of a local shop so you can use their postcode which will enable you to find the nearest one)
+Find the address and phone number by typing your postcode here: (if you haven't got a permanent address, check the address of a local shop so you can use their postcode)
 [https://find-your-nearest-jobcentre.dwp.gov.uk/search.php](https://find-your-nearest-jobcentre.dwp.gov.uk/search.php)

-or you can search for your nearest town in this list of job centres:
+or you can search for your nearest town in this list of job centres [https://www.totaljobs.com/careers-advice/job-centres/job-centres](https://www.totaljobs.com/careers-advice/job-centres/job-centres)

-[https://www.totaljobs.com/careers-advice/job-centres/job-centres](https://www.totaljobs.com/careers-advice/job-centres/job-centres)